JaneliaSciComp/DataPro/README.txt

 8.2 -> 8.21    (October 4, 2014)

 Fixed bugs.
 Added ability to use a saved wave as a simple stimulus, with proper interpolation as needed.
+The random number generator seed is now an explicit argument to the white noise stimulus, which has been renamed "frozen noise".